MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/migration-strategies.md

 ---
-title: "Migration strategies for moving to Microsoft Purview risk and compliance solutions from older information management and records management for SharePoint" f1.keywords:
+title: "Migration strategies for moving to Microsoft Purview risk and compliance solutions from older information management and records management for SharePoint for Microsoft 365" f1.keywords:
 - NOCSH
 ms.author: kyrachurney